edgedb/edgedb/docs/guides/auth/webauthn.rst

 WebAuthn
 ========

-:edb-alt-title: Integrating EdgeDB Auth's WebAuthn provider
+:edb-alt-title: Integrating Gel Auth's WebAuthn provider

 WebAuthn, short for Web Authentication, is a web standard published by the World Wide Web Consortium (W3C) for secure and passwordless authentication on